 In the summer, a string quartet plays during the evenings in the lobby while people play board games or share the experience of putting a puzzle together.

-“It’s one of my favorite things about the hotel – it brings people together,” Hoeninghausen said.
+“It’s one of my favorite things about the hotel – it brings people together,” Hoeninghausen says.
 “People recount the day’s adventures and amazing experiences with the string quartet backing you up.”

 If a guest only has one night, Hoeninghausen recommends arriving early, taking a hike on one of the trails near the hotel, take the Yellowstone Lake Butte Sunset Tour to see views from a nearby overlook, have a nice dinner and relax in the lobby with a cup of tea or a cocktail.